Explore

 AI summary

 An award-winning West Auckland renovation has restored independence for homeowner Andrew McMillan, who is tetraplegic.
-Designed by architect Cécile Bonnifait, the project won two Auckland Architecture Awards for its creative and thoughtful approach to accessibility.
+Architect Cécile Bonnifait transformed a standard house into a fully accessible home, a project that won two Auckland Architecture Awards.

 The award-winning home in Auckland where Inda Yansané and Andrew McMillan live.
 Photo: Russell Kleyn